 Policy-makers now have to navigate through important digital challenges linked to cross-border information flows, cloud computing, security and trust.
 However big data has great potential in developing wide areas of policy and knowledge for innovative data-informed policy design.
 Prior to this report, KEA had also identified and explored alternative data sources (including big data) to assess the economic and social value of cultural and creative sectors.
 (You can read the study here.)

 The final report titled Big Data for monitoring educational systems consists of five thematic papers developed by experts from edX, KEA, The Institute of Educational Technology at the Open University and The Department of Computer Science at KU Leuven, under the coordination of Ecorys UK.
-A link to the online version will be available in the coming weeks.
+A link to the online version is here.